 For example, if you want to attract and retain employees who are responsible for caring for children or elderly family members, you might want to consider offering paid family leave or subsidizing child care costs.

 You'll also want to ensure your health insurance respects the cultural and religious beliefs of all your employees.
-For example, some cultures prefer alternative medicine to Western healthcare, so it’s important to make sure your health insurance covers a diverse set of practitioners.
+For example, some cultures prefer alternative medicine to Western healthcare, for instance, so it’s important to make sure your health insurance covers a diverse set of practitioners.

 Additionally, you should consider mental health resources.
 According to the National Alliance on Mental Illness, people of color are more likely to experience anxiety and depression—so it’s important to make sure your employees have access to mental health resources that meet their needs.